 Those funky URLs are just the beginning.
 On the whole, Wix’s site builder may create nice looking sites from a visual design perspective, but the underlying code is messy.

 That doesn’t bode well for SEO, either.
-Making your site easy to crawl for search engines, and easy for them to figure out what your business is and where to rank you is key to good SEO.
+Good Seo requires making your site easy to crawl for search engines, which helps them to figure out what your business is and where to rank you.
 Bad code just makes that harder.